-Best has extracted material about Peckham and its environs (including pamphlets and ephemera, press cuttings, books, films, index cards, maps and photographs) and is representing this archival material within the installation.
+Best has extracted material (approximately one thousand items) about Peckham and its environs (including pamphlets and ephemera, press cuttings, books, films, index cards, maps and photographs) from the Southwark Local History Archive and is representing this archival material within the installation.

 Best likens the project to an “embassy – one territory camping in another”.
 In this case, an archive – replete with filing cabinets, archivist’s desk and a photocopier – will occupy the gallery.
 Visitors to the exhibition not only found items of historical interest to look at – they also found gaps in what the archive does not represent.
 Best said:

 “Working in the archive, I’ve been fascinated by the gaps in our view of reality.
 An archive may look seamless but in fact it is not; anything that is not mentioned has the appearance of not having happened.”